Code-Vedas/rails_materialized_views/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)
 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-12%2B-336791?style=flat-square&logo=postgresql&logoColor=white)

-> A Rails engine to define, create, refresh, and delete **PostgreSQL materialised views** with clean APIs, background jobs, observability, and CLI tasks.
+> A Rails engine to define, create, refresh, and delete **PostgreSQL materialized views** with clean APIs, background jobs, observability, and CLI tasks.
 Built for **high availability** and **repeatable ops**.

 - 📦 Engine/gem: [`mat_views/`](./mat_views)
 - 🧪 Demo app: [`mat_views_demo/`](./mat_views_demo) _(not shipped with the gem)_

 ---

-## ⚡ Why materialised views?
+## ⚡ Why materialized views?
 Real numbers

-On a \~50k-row dataset, reading from pre-aggregated materialised views turns heavy joins into **double-digit to triple-digit speedups** compared to running the raw SQL each time.
+On a \~50k-row dataset, reading from pre-aggregated materialized views turns heavy joins into **double-digit to triple-digit speedups** compared to running the raw SQL each time.

 ### All features are designed to be **production-ready** with following principles